-The BBA thesis supervisor generally provides students with advice on how to prepare their thesis.
-The supervisor looks at the work being prepared by the student, supervises it, and is committed to ensuring that quality standards of the work are being met.
-The supervisor is a person with the requisite academic qualification and professional experience in the chosen field of the thesis research.
+As far as supervision of MBA thesis research is concerned it is to be noted that the thesis supervisor generally looks at the scientific work being prepared by the student, supervises it, and is committed to ensuring that quality standards of the work are being met.
+The supervisor is a person with the requisite academic qualification and experience in the chosen field of the thesis research.
 The supervisor has expert knowledge of the field in which the student is carrying out his/her research.
-The supervisor's task is to guide the IBF student from commencement of his/her research through the oral presentation and defence of the completed work (the viva).
+The supervisor's task is to guide the MBA student from commencement of the research through the oral presentation and defence of the completed research work (Master's viva).
+The time required for processing the MBA thesis is 12 weeks for a full-time student.

-The thesis supervisor has to ensure that the BBA student takes initiatives and is creative.
-The supervisor has the duty to inform the Academic Coordinator (i.e. Programme Director) on all matters related to the supervision of the BBA student.
-The Academic Coordinator, in turn, informs the Academic Director and Undergraduate Programme Committee on all matters related to the BBA programme.
+The thesis supervisor has to ensure that the MBA student takes initiatives and is creative.
+The supervisor has the duty to inform the Academic Coordinator on all matters related to the supervision of the student.
+The Academic Coordinator, in turn, informs the Dean and Graduate Programmes Committee on all matters related to the MBA programme.

-The thesis Supervisor is required to sign the Thesis Approval Form.
-Additionally, the Academic Coordinator is required to sign the thesis approval form.
-The signature of the Academic Coordinator is an assertion of the authenticity of the Supervisor's signature and of the acceptability of the BBA thesis to the School of Business Studies.
+The thesis supervisor is required to sign the Thesis Approval Form.
+Additionally, the Academic Coordinator for the MBA programme is required to sign the thesis approval form.
+The signature of the Academic Coordinator is an assertion of the authenticity of the supervisor's signature and of the acceptability of the thesis to the Graduate School.
 Therefore, this signature must be original.
-All required signatures must be submitted to the School of Business Studies on the same form in support of the thesis deposit.
+All required signatures must be submitted to the Graduate School on the same form in support of the thesis deposit.